smeade/programming-elixir-book-notes/README.md

 * [Understanding Exit Signals in Erlang/Elixir](http://crypt.codemancers.com/posts/2016-01-24-understanding-exit-signals-in-erlang-slash-elixir/)

-#### Sources
+#### Source Code

-Some code examples and notes in this repository are inspired by The Pragmatic Bookshelf.
+Some code examples and notes in this repository are inspired by or copied from The Pragmatic Bookshelf.
 The Pragmatic Bookshelf provides the following notice at the top of each of their code samples.
-My repos here is not intended as training material, course, book or article and little of the code is published here verbatim.
+This repo is not intended as training material, course, book or article.
 ```
 #---
 # Excerpted from "Programming Elixir 1.3",